mantidproject/mantid/docs/source/techniques/ApplyingCorrections.rst

 ------------

-Neutron Data from spectrometers sometimes requires taking into consideration the contributions from Absorption and Multiple Scaterring processes from the sample and the container.
-This section gives an overview of considerations and techniques when applying corrections in Mantid with data obtained from an indirect spectrometer.
+Neutron Data from spectrometers sometimes requires taking into consideration the contributions from Absorption and Multiple Scattering processes from the sample and the container.
+This section gives an overview of considerations and techniques when applying corrections in Mantid with data obtained from an indirect geometry spectrometer.

-In the :ref:`Corrections <interface-inelastic-corrections>` interface of Mantid, it is possible to calculate and apply different absorption correction routines, such as the Paalman-Pings formalism.
+In the :ref:`Inelastic Corrections <interface-inelastic-corrections>` interface of Mantid Workbench, it is possible to calculate and apply different absorption correction routines, such as the Paalman-Pings formalism.
 The algorithm used for these corrections is :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>`.
 To calculate corrections for multiple scattering events, the :ref:`Discus Multiple Scattering <algm-DiscusMultipleScatteringCorrection>` algorithm can be used.
-This algorithm is based on M.Johnson's DISCUS fortran program [1]_, which has been adapted and refactored to run within Mantid.
+This algorithm is based on M. Johnson's DISCUS fortran program [1]_, which has been adapted and refactored to run within Mantid.
-For inelastic instruments, we can additionally use the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, which is also based on DISCUS.
+For Inelastic geometry instruments, we can additionally use the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm, which is also based on DISCUS.
-More information about the theory and application of absorption and multiple scattering corrections can be found in the documentation: :ref:`Absorption and Scatering Corrections <Sample Corrections>`.
+More information about the theory and application of absorption and multiple scattering corrections can be found in the :ref:`Absorption and Scatering Corrections <Sample Corrections>` documentation.

 There are some features of these algorithms to take in consideration when applying absorption and multiple scattering corrections in Mantid:

-1. They can be used for diffraction measurements and both with indirect and direct inelastic instruments.
+1. They can be used for diffraction measurements and both with Indirect and Direct Inelastic geometry instruments.

-2. An scheme for having more complicated sample environment may be defined in an XML file.
-For example: flat plates could include the outer frame, or different cylindrical geometries for the containers can be stored within mantid.
+2. A scheme for having more complicated sample environment may be defined in an XML file.
+For example: flat plates could include the outer frame, or different cylindrical geometries for the containers can be stored within Mantid Workbench.

 3. Calculating corrections requires knowledge of the scattering angle for each spectrum thus a reduced workspace must be used.

 4. There is an option to reduce computation time for multidetector instruments with large numbers of pixels using sparse instrument configurations.

-We are going to illustrate a process of performing absorption and multiple scattering corrections produced and analysed within Mantid with a liquid sample, in this case water, acquired with an indirect instrument.
+We are going to illustrate a process of performing absorption and multiple scattering corrections produced and analysed within Mantid Workbench with a liquid sample, in this case water, acquired with an Indirect geometry instrument.

 Absorption and Multiple Scattering Corrections on a Water sample
 ----------------------------------------------------------------
 Sample
 ^^^^^^
 A water sample acquired in the IRIS spectrometer `irs26176_graphite002_red.nsx` from the Mantid Usage Data set is used.
-Characteristic of this sample are:
+Characteristics of this sample are:

 - Sample: Liquid Water (:math:`H_2O`), with 1 mm thickness  and 3 cm height sample.